License Renewal in Massachusetts

 - Have already renewed online for your previous renewal*.

-You will need a new photo if your current photo is 14 years old or older or taken before your 21st birthday.
+You will need a new photo if your current photo is 14 years old or older.
 You may only renew online once in 15 years.

 To renew your MA driver license online, visit the Massachusetts RMV Online Services website and: